 Tickets And Reservations

-Before going to Japan, you should put together an itinerary – my Adjustable Guide for First-timers might be of great help for that.
-Then, you should definitely consider obtaining a couple of things in before leaving.
+Before going to Japan, you should put together an itinerary.
+My Adjustable Guide for First-timers might be of great help for that.
+Then, you should definitely consider obtaining a couple of things before leaving.

 The first and most important thing would be a JR pass.
 This pass is a ticket valid for 7, 14, or 21 days.
-It is sold exclusively to non-residents – because depending on your route, you can save an incredible amount of money.
+It is sold exclusively to non-residents.
+Because, depending on your route, you can save an incredible amount of money.
 During the period you’ve booked, you can travel as much as you like on almost all trains and routes served by the national Japanese Railway company.
-This includs local and regional trains as well as some buses and ferries.
+This includes local and regional trains as well as some buses and ferries.

-I’d recommend to order it about one month before your departur.
+I’d recommend ordering it about one month before your departure.
 In my guide on Japan, you can learn everything about the procedure.

 In my last posts, I’ve tried to show you the way through this crazy, complex ticket jungle.
-However, I’m afraid I cannot spare you a little individual research in case you’re not exactly following the routes I designed.
+However, I’m afraid I cannot spare you a little individual research.
+Unless you’re not following the routes I designed.
 There are far too many individual options strongly depending on your itinerary and needs.

-Also, some of the regional day passes can only be bought while you are still outside Japan – like e.g. the Osaka 1day pass or 2-day pass.
+Also, some of the regional day passes can only be bought while you are still outside Japan.

-You’ll find information on local and regional transport systems in the guides to the individual destinations; and then you need to check if pre-ordering is necessary.
+You’ll find information on local and regional transport systems in the guides to the individual destinations.
+Then, you need to check if pre-ordering is necessary.

-Not least because everybody drove me nuts with this no-credit-cards-in-Japan-nonsense, I wanted to spare me some hassle and ordered and paid a Keisei Skyliner & Tokyo Subway Ticket package online from home and picked it up once I landed at Narita.
+Not least because everybody drove me nuts with this no-credit-cards-in-Japan-nonsense, I wanted to spare myself some hassle and ordered and paid for a Keisei Skyliner & Tokyo Subway Ticket package online from home and picked it up once I landed at Narita.

 I can only recommend everyone to do the same: This way, you’ll have all the tickets you need and are good to go – what a great entrance to your Japanese adventure!

-Also, since just the single ride from the airport to the center costs 2,520 Yen, this package for 5,480 was a major bargain: Round trip from and back to the airport plus 72 hours of free use of Metro and Subway tickets.
+Also, since just the single ride from the airport to the center costs 2,520 Yen, this package for 5,480 was a major bargain: A round trip from and back to the airport plus 72 hours of free use of Metro and Subway tickets.

-If you are like me and want to save time, you should check if you cannot make reservation for time slots at museums and other venues already from home.
+If you are like me and want to save time, you should check if you cannot make reservations for time slots at museums and other venues already from home.

-Also, if you want to join the guided tour of the Imperial Palace in Tokyo, advanced reservation is highly recommended – although, in all honesty, the tour isn’t.
+Also, if you want to join the guided tour of the Imperial Palace in Tokyo, you should make a reservation in advance.
+Although, in all honesty, the tour isn’t that great.

-Since many saving perks are reserved for foreigners, some of them have to be pre-ordered or purchased in your country of origin.
+Many saving perks are reserved for foreigners.
+Therefore, you have to pre-order or purchase some of them already in your country of origin.

-Then, as you pick up vouchers and tickets, you need to show your passport as proof that you are only a visitor and not a resident.
+Then, as you pick up vouchers and tickets, you need to show your passport.
+They want proof that you are only a visitor and not a resident.